 Peptide Regulatory Landscape

-The peptide regulatory landscape is evolving rapidly.
-The FDA continues to refine its approach to compounded peptides under the FD&C Act, while state boards of pharmacy and medicine issue their own guidance.
-Providers must stay current on federal scheduling, 503A/503B compounding rules, and state-specific restrictions to maintain compliant practices.
+The peptide regulatory landscape shifted significantly in early 2026.
+Following HHS Secretary Robert F. Kennedy Jr.'s February 27, 2026 announcement, approximately 14 of the 19 peptides previously placed on the FDA's Category 2 restricted list are being returned to Category 1, restoring legal compounding access through licensed pharmacies with a physician's prescription.
+The FDA continues to refine its approach to compounded peptides under the FD&C Act, and state boards of pharmacy and medicine continue to issue their own guidance.
+Providers must stay current on federal rules, the 503A/503B framework, and state-specific restrictions to maintain compliant practices.

 Active Regulatory Alerts